 The Accelerated Bachelors Degree Completion Program behavioral and health services major specifically targets the needs of health-care providers who work in a variety of behavioral health environments, and provides a foundation in developmental, abnormal, and counseling psychology.
-Your courses will be rooted in the real world–culminating in an in-depth, work-based project focusing on the applications of behavioral health and neurorehabilitation in a specific professional environment.
+Hybrid and online courses will be rooted in the real world–culminating in an in-depth, work-based project focusing on the applications of behavioral health and neurorehabilitation in a specific professional environment.

-As a graduate, you will be prepared to apply for graduate studies in Jefferson's Master of Science program in Community and Trauma Counseling.
+As a graduate, you will be prepared to apply for graduate studies in Jefferson's Master of Science in Organizational Leadership and Master of Science program in Community and Trauma Counseling.

 Accelerated Program Features

 Schedule for Your Busy Life: Eight-week terms; hybrid and online courses enable you to schedule your education around life and career demands.